Water, mud block rescue attempt for 12 boys inside Thai cave

 - British royal family is welcoming its first same-sex marriage

-The 12 boys are aged 11-15 and are believed to have entered the Tham Luang Nang Non cave with their coach late Saturday afternoon.
-A mother who reported her son never returned from soccer practice that day set off the search.
+“Right now, our family is hoping that the children trapped inside will have formed a group and are safe and waiting for officials to go in and save them in time.
+That’s what I’m hoping,” Noppadol Kantawong, the father of one of the missing boys, told Thai PBS on Sunday.

+Footage on Thai television showed bicycles, backpacks and soccer cleats left outside the entrance to the cave.
+The area was filled with soldiers and rescue personnel.

-The cave can flood severely during Thailand’s rainy season, which runs from June to October.
+The cave is a tourist attraction but can flood severely during Thailand’s rainy season, which runs from June to October.

 According to Kamolchai, tourists trapped in the cave by past floods have been rescued after the water receded a few days later.